hengyicai/hengyicai.github.io/_pages/about.md

 ## News

+- 10/2020 &nbsp;&nbsp; Hengyi was invited to the Program Committee of NAACL 2021.
 - 09/2020 &nbsp;&nbsp; One paper accepted to Findings of EMNLP 2020 (Long paper).
 - 08/2020 &nbsp;&nbsp; Hengyi was invited to the Program Committee of EACL 2021.
 - 08/2020 &nbsp;&nbsp; Hengyi was invited to the Program Committee of AAAI 2021.